The Engineering Career Ceiling: Why Most Engineers Peak at 35 and What To Do About It

 Use this quick framework before changing role, company, or specialization.

-- If salary delta is below 25 percent for a switch, optimize for skill depth and scope, not title.
+- If salary delta is below 25% for a switch, optimize for skill depth and scope first.

-- If your stack is legacy-only for 12+ months, schedule a transition plan before role lock-in compounds.
+- If your stack is legacy-only for 12+ months, begin a transition plan before role lock-in compounds.

-- If role ownership is high but pay is flat, use impact evidence to negotiate before switching.
+- If role ownership is high but pay is flat, build impact evidence and negotiate before switching.

 Common Mistakes Checklist